grep Command in Linux with Examples

 grep -a 'VERSION' /usr/bin/application

 The -a flag forces grep to treat the binary as text, displaying matching lines despite the presence of null bytes and control characters.
-While output may contain unprintable characters, this technique quickly reveals embedded strings without requiring specialized tools like strings.
+Output may contain unprintable characters, but this technique can reveal embedded strings without a separate tool like strings.

 VERSION=2.1.4-build.2025.11.05